learn-co-curriculum/phrg-rails-routes-discussion-questions/README.md

-# Rails discussion questions
+# Rails Routes Discussion questions

-Take 30 minutes to discuss the following questions with pairing partner.
+Take 30 minutes to discuss the following questions with your pairing partner.

 ## Rails router